when-not-to-build/when-not-to-build.github.io/index.md

 * Conversation with featured speakers
 * "Fishbowl" conversation open to the audience

 III.
-How Not to Design, Build, or Deploy (practice, politics) (40 mins)
+How to Refuse to Design, Build, or Deploy (practice, politics) (40 mins)
 * Opening statements from the featured speakers
 * Conversation with featured speakers
 * "Fishbowl" conversation open to the audience